 The Picture Rail Bookshelf

-My husband, Al, came up with this ingenious way to display our vintage paperbacks.
-Our house was built in the 1920s so it has a generous picture rail, deep enough to prop books on.
+My husband, Al, came up with this as an idea for storing our paperback books Our house was built in the 1920s so it has a generous picture rail, deep enough to prop books on.
 We’ve managed to store about 40 books all the way around the room.
 What I like about this style is that it forms a patterned border and shows off the beautiful cover artwork.
 If you don’t have an original picture rail then you could install one – maybe in a bedroom, dining room or cloakroom.
 Again, you can vary the designs and colours depending on your interior decor.
 These patterned King Penguins match our eclectic room very well.

 The main downside of this is accessibility and dust, but no one will see the it when it’s above their head!

 This hanging book rack in oak is one for serious interior designers and would look incredible in a minimalist or modern space.
 This could be used in so many different ways – to display your current reads, or to showcase your favourite books.
 And it’s a super space saver.
 You could literally install it anywhere!
 It sounds like a strange (and possibly risky way) to store books, but judging by the reviews, the unusual mechanism works really well.